AmyWilhoite/06-weather-dashboard/README.md

 # 06-weather-dashboard
-This is a weather dashboard that connects with an API  to return data for certain cities
+This is a weather dashboard that connects with an API  to return data for certain cities based on user entries.

 # Preview